kevin-antony-software/inventory-Laravel/README.md

 # inventory-Laravel
-Invoice Inventory and Financial System build with Laravel Bootstrap and JavaScript
+Invoice Inventory and Financial System build with Laravel PHP Bootstrap and JavaScript